SamG101-Developer/SPP-Primer-2/Writerside/topics/1-4-S-Commands.md

 ### `spp build`

 The `build` command is used to compile the current project.
-It will recursively search teh `src` folder for all `.spp` files.
+It will recursively search the `src` folder for all `.spp` files.
 The `vcs` and `ext` folders are then compiled.
 Finally, the stub files inside the `ffi` folder are compiled.
 The compiler will then link the `dlls` associated with the stub files, and output the binary, and dependency dlls, to the `bin` folder, inside a subfolder of the build type (debug or release).